 Hannah Griggs, Edward “Ted” Forrest, John Chalk – cook, foreman, rivet boy.
-These are just some of the names that appear on Tower Bridge's ‘Walk of Fame’.
+These are just some of the names that appear on Tower Bridge's new blue line.
 It establishes an intriguing link between the imposing Towers and the Engine Rooms, the structure and the science, and is a celebration of the ordinary people who worked at the Bridge since its construction.

 Our recent research has brought the names of hundreds of people to light.
 People who helped build, maintain and operate the Bridge.
 Bronze plaques with names alternate with decorative roundels that carry ornamental elements of the Bridge: its nuts and bolts, flowers, dragons, pistons…